 Westival Poetry Competition

 Literature has been a core strand of our festival since its inception in 1976.
 In recent years, Edna O’Brien, John Banville, Paul Durcan, Dermot Healy, Mike McCormack, Donal Ryan and Kevin Barry have joined us to share their work.
-An annual highlight is the poetry competition, which has attracted increased entries each year with a corresponding increase in prize money.
+An annual highlight is the poetry competition, where along side world renowned poets we celebrate new voices in our international poetry competition.

 - Entries must not, by the closing date of submission, have been published or broadcast in any medium.